cotodevel/toolchaingenericds-multiboot/README.md

+Branch: master -> uses an older loader but it is more compatible with older slot-1 cards.

+-

 This is the Toolchain Generic multiboot project:

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.